-The above figure illustrates how physical proximity results into nationhood whereby individuals who are ideologically diverse come in close contact with each other and that close contact is interpreted as nationhood.
-The dotted circles indicate such fictitious countries.
-In one country some variety (indicated by red, green, and blue lines) is seen.
-In another country, another variety (indicated by blue, yellow, and green lines) is seen.
-There is no physical basis of how you draw the dotted circles.
-Nationhood is a Social Construct created through an interaction, but has no real basis in an objective reality.
+Therefore, when different individuals come in close contact with each other it is interpreted as nationhood, even though their bodies, minds, intellects, egos, and moralities may be far away.
+Nationhood is therefore a Social Construct created through an interaction, but has no real basis in an objective reality.
 At best you can say that you see the bodies closely so they are in the nation.

 Two Notions of a Country – India vs. Bharat

 This division fails when people have mixed karma—i.e. both good and bad.
 In today’s time, people are not completely good or entirely bad.
 Mostly everyone has some good qualities and karma, and mostly everyone has some bad qualities and karma.
 The result of this mixed guna and karma is that you have to interact with other people who are not entirely good or bad either.
-This is the genesis of mixing of races, cultures, languages, and the resulting tensions.
-Now, the ideological land is demarcated but the physical land is confused because it has people of all qualities mixing due to mixed karma.
+This is the genesis of mixing of races, cultures, languages, etc. Now, the ideological land is demarcated but the physical land is confused because it has people of all qualities mixing.